wispborne/starsector-mod-template/README.md

 Another goal is to have more project configuration as code, rather than IDE-specific files.
 That way, they'll get versioned (and be shared, as mentioned).

+## Explanation of Folders/Files

+- `.git/` Optional.
+Used by git to store all git-related information.
+May be deleted if you are not using git.
+- `.github/` Optional.
+May be used to automatically create a new Release on GitHub by pushing a tag (see aabove).
+May be deleted if not using that.
+- `.gradle/` Required.
+Used by Gradle, the build script.
+Will be recreated if you delete it.
+- `.idea/` Required.
+Used by IntelliJ to store settings and configuration.
+- `.run/` Optional.
+Used by IntelliJ, contains a ready-to-use configuration for running the game.
+May be deleted if you want to make your own Run Configuration instead.
+- `data/` Optional.
+Used by Starsector, this folder just contains some common files that mods use that you would probably end up creating yourself.
+May be deleted if you don't need it.
+- `gradle/` Required.
+Used by Gradle, the build script, and removing it will prevent the project from compiling.
+- `libs/` Required.
+Contains the vanilla Starsector code used to compile the mod.
+- `readme_resources/` Optional. contains files used to display this readme.
+May be deleted.
+- `src/` Optional?
+Contains example source code which you will presumably build upon.
+May be deleted if your mod doesn't have any code (but then why use this template...?)
+- `.gitignore` Optional.
+Used by git to determine which files should not be committed (for example, not to commit temp files used during the build process).
+May be deleted if not using git.
+- `build.gradle.kts` Required.
+This is the build script.
+The mod will not compile without it.
+- `gradle.properties` Required.
+Used by Gradle, the build script, to configure itself.
+- `gradlew` Optional.
+This is one way to compile the mod.
+Keep this if using GitHub Actions or you are on Linux/MacOS.
+- `gradlew.bat` Optional.
+This is one way to compile the mod.
+Keep this if using Windows.
+- `LICENSE` Optional.
+This is the license file, delete or modify it to your liking.
+- `mod_info.json` Required.
+Obviously.
+- `README.md` Required?
+You tell me.
+- `settings.gradle` Required.
+Change the line in here to change what IntelliJ calls the project (in the Windows taskbar and window title).
+- `yourName_uniqueid.version` Optional.
+This is a sample Version Checker file.
+May be deleted if not using Version Checker (but you should).

 ## Other

 Author: Wisp